nikolaydubina/go-instrument/README.md

 - `context.Context` variable name
 - `error` varaible name

-To keep code minimal, certain cases are not supported:
-- custom `error` return type
-- un-named `error` in return

 ## Motivation

 It is laborious to add tracing code to every function manually.